mridul7ahuja/mining-customer-support-tweets/README.md

 # Customer Support Data on Twitter
 Preprocessed tweets by stemming, lemmatization and removal of punctuations, stopwords and emojis and conducted exploratory data analysis.
 Used continuous-bag-of-words and skip-gram model of word2vec to learn word embeddings along with topic modelling using Latent Dirichlet Allocation (LDA) and biterm-models.
-Also, conducted phrase-based categorization and sentiment analysis.
+Also conducted phrase-based categorization and sentiment analysis.

 ## few interesting results
 Results from sentiment analysis: